 The bigger but generally more affordable breed of SSD needs three things: a power cable, a SATA cable, and somewhere to sit inside your PC.
 Cable management will be easier if the drive is already in place, so start by locating one of your PC’s 2.5in mounts.
 Large 3.5in drive bays usually have mounting holes for fitting a 2.5in drive as well, or there might be dedicated 2.5in mounts attached to the case’s interior chassis.
 Some cheaper cases also have mounting holes drilled directly into the chassis.

 It’s a little easier, however, if you have removeable mounts available, as these will let you do the fiddly screwdriver work mostly outside of the case.
-That’s right, you’ll need a crosshead screwdriver to both remove the mount and affix it to the SSD, before re-installing both to the case.
+Specifically, you’ll need a crosshead screwdriver to both remove the mount and affix it to the SSD, before re-installing both to the case.

 It’s worth remembering that on many motherboards, installing an SSD in an M.2 slot can disable individual SATA ports, as there won’t be enough bandwidth to support both sets of ports being fully filled.
 Your motherboard manual will tell you which SATA ports are switched off in this scenario, so just switch to a different port if an M.2 is blocking your SATA drive.